TylerJewell/DevLandscape/README.md

 A number of the vendors that provide an API as a Product offering are also a PaaS, especially in the integration PaaS and communication PaaS areas.
 Most of the iPaaS vendors are included in the PaaS segment because they require customers to create software systems deployed and hosted within the vendor's cloud.
 Most of the cPaaS vendors are included in the API as a Product segment because most of the software leverages callable APIs.
 This dynamic also appears frequently with headless CMS vendors, which are providing forms of APIs for managing content and PaaS for hosting content.

 #### Low Code + PaaS
 A few vendors are providing low code workflow solutions optimized for integration.
 This looks a lot like an iPaaS.
-Some of the iPaaS vendors are increasingly suggesting tha they are low code or no code.
+Some of the iPaaS vendors are increasingly suggesting that they are low code or no code.
 It could be subjective as to whether a product lands in the Low Code or PaaS segment.

 #### Special Case: API Specializations
 We noticed that many of the vendors provide functional products that specialize exclusively in APIs.
 This exists for IDEs, test automation, security, gateways.
 We provide specializations in these segments for the vendors that deliver API-only variants.